How to Choose the Right Pricing Strategy for your Mobile App Project

 For instance, free apps involve features like coupons, discount notices and other pertinent information which encourages users to take action.
 The app is used to spark interest, support the marketing strategy and drive users to other revenue channels.

-The latter is an In-app advertisement strategy.
-In this strategy, the apps are offered for free but users see adds while using the app.
+The latter is an in-app advertisement strategy.
+In this strategy, the apps are offered for free but users see ads while using the app.
 Primarily, gaming apps use this strategy to generate ad revenue.
 With in-app advertisements, the key is to ensure that the advertisements that are being displayed are relevant to the users.

 There are services through which you can easily filter the ads by user relevance and format and ensure the ads in your app actually pique the users’ interest.

 According to Statista, mobile app pricing statistics indicate that the distribution of free and paid apps is such that 96 percent of apps in the Google Play store are freely available whereas in iOS 90.3% apps are free.

 The freemium pricing model is a modified version of the free pricing strategy.
 This model is highly popular and widely used by businesses.
 Freemium apps can be downloaded for free but include limited functionality and features.
 To generate money from these apps, in-app purchase opportunities are created.
 There are three freemium strategies to choose from depending on the tiers, features, and incentives.